opendatateam/udata/docs/development-environment.md

 ## NodeJS and modules

-You need NodeJS 6.2.4 (but your can check the version used in the `.nvmrc` file at the repository root) If it's not already installed or you have a different version, you should consider [installing NVM][nvm-install] which uses the existing `.nvmrc`.
+NodeJS is required to build or run the frontend.
+Please check the .nvmrc at the root of the repository to check the exact version of NodeJS you need. you should consider [installing NVM][nvm-install] which uses the existing `.nvmrc`.

 ```shell